 No, we are a non-auditioned chorus.
 The director will do a voice placement that involves singing a few warm ups and scales to figure out your general range and vocal color and determine your section of the chorus.
 You do not have to sing alone in the voice placement if that is uncomfortable for you.

-I am a Trans man/non-binary/gender fluid person who has a high singing voice and loves singing treble music; am I welcome to join?
+I am a trans man/trans woman/non-binary/gender-fluid person who loves singing treble music; am I welcome to join?

-Yes, you are very welcome!
-The alto range for much of our music goes from as low as D3 (the middle line on the bass clef) up to D5 (the 4th line on the treble clef) so, even if you have trouble hitting some of the upper notes, we love having the support and extra power on the lower notes.
-If you are looking to shift your singing voice to a higher range, we can talk about this individually.
+Yes, you are very welcome to join!
+Our membership is not exclusive to female-identifying people, and we welcome individuals regardless of their gender identity or expression.
+We are a treble chorus, which means we sing music in the soprano and alto ranges.
+The alto range for much of our music goes from as low as D3 (the middle line on the bass staff) up to D5 (the 4th line on the treble staff), while the upper soprano voices go as high as G5 (the space above the treble staff).
+Even if you have trouble hitting some of the upper notes, we love having the support and extra power on the lower notes.
+If you are looking to shift your singing voice to a different range, we can talk about this individually.

 Is there a cost to join?